tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/chile.rst

 ~~~~~~~~~~~~~~~~

 Based on the purchase transactions, the VAT can have different affections.
 This will be done
-in Odoo using the default purchase fiscal positions.
+in CoquiAPPs using the default purchase fiscal positions.

 Document Types